 easy to view under the microscope.
 Undischarged cnidae

 have osmotic pressures up to 140 atmospheres.
-Has been observed in
+Has been

 the lab to defend against attack by Anthopleura